-For example, if Wine and Spirits company is looking for a funding solution and hold creditworthy invoices worth $150.000 they can choose to factor them and get same day funding.
+For example, if a Wine and Spirits company is looking for a funding solution and hold creditworthy invoices worth $150.000 they can choose to factor them and get same day funding.
 The factor can offer to provide up to 90% upfront payment of their value, meaning $135.000.
 In due time, the factor will collect the money from the liable customers according to the initial terms of the invoices and return the remaining $15.000 minus the agreed service fees.

 Invoice factoring can be a great solution for any business ineligible for a bank loan or that has already consumed its credit line.
 In fact, it is an even better solution for companies that depend on a single client only to generate revenues.
-These companies have unique needs because their situation is more critical: they usually have less funding options and more pressure to fulfill orders.
-Hopefully, AR funding can quickly and efficiently provide working capital to businesses that have a single client or client concentration through credit protection and AR management.
+These companies have unique needs because their situation is more critical.
+They usually have less funding options and more pressure to fulfill orders.
+Hopefully, AR funding can quickly and efficiently provide working capital to businesses.
+Even to those that have a single client or client concentration.
+This is through credit protection and AR management.

 Here is how it works:

 • Your company submits a single invoice to the factor

-• The factor verifies the invoice and get you simple credit qualifications
+• The factor verifies the invoice and gets you simple credit qualifications

 • You receive an advance, up to 90% of the invoice value

-• You can be approved in as little as 24 hours as your personal credit score isn’t considered
+• Approval can be in as little as 24 hours as your personal credit score isn’t considered

-• You pay no upfront fees and enjoy a fast application process
+• No payment of upfront fees and enjoy a fast application process

 • Your business adds no additional debt